narasimhan-me/EngineO.ai/docs/DEPLOYMENT.md

-# SEOEngine.io Deployment Guide
+# EngineO.ai Deployment Guide

-This guide explains how to deploy SEOEngine.io to production using the recommended cloud infrastructure stack.
+This guide explains how to deploy EngineO.ai to production using the recommended cloud infrastructure stack.

 ---

 ## Overview

-SEOEngine.io is a monorepo containing:
+EngineO.ai is a monorepo containing:

 - **apps/api** – NestJS backend with Prisma ORM (PostgreSQL)
 - **apps/web** – Next.js 14 frontend (App Router)